First Time Connection and Update

 "connection_token_hash": SHA512_HASH_OF_DEDICATED_CONNECTION_TOKEN

-"return_to": "https://example.com" # URL to return to after accepting the DSSA
+"return_to": "https://example.com" # URL to return to after Member accepts your DSSA

 Optional POST body payload parameters:

-If your application has already stepped through an OpenIDConnect (OIDC) login flow with the member and has learned their mydexid
+- If your application has already stepped through an OpenIDConnect (OIDC) login flow with the member and has learned theirmydexid

-as a claim from the UserInfo endpoint, you can optionally pass the mydexid
+as a claim from the UserInfo endpoint, or you have learned it via the/identify

-This has the effect of offering a registration screen in the next step.
+in the payload above.
+This has the effect of skipping the registration option in the next step.
 If the member is still logged in, they will be automatically taken onward to the DSSA page.
-If they are not logged in, they must enter this same mydexid and their password at the next step.
+If they are not logged in, they must enter this same mydexid and their password at the next step.linking_token

 Hint: if you are enrolled to perform OpenIDConnect (OIDC) flows in your application, and have not yet logged the member in, you can put your application's URL that would initiate an OIDC login flow as the return_to